Power BI adoption roadmap: Data culture

 • Understand your current state: Talk to stakeholders in different business units to understand which analytics practices are currently working well and which practices aren't working well for data-driven decision-making.
 Conduct a series of workshops to understand the current state and to formulate the desired future state.

 • Speak with stakeholders: Talk to stakeholders in IT, BI, and the COE to understand which governance constraints need consideration.
-These talks can present an opportunity to educate teams on topics like security and infrastructure.
-You can also use the opportunity to educate them on what Power BI actually is (and how it includes powerful data preparation and modeling capabilities, in addition to being a vizualiation tool).
+These conversations can present an opportunity to educate teams on topics like security and infrastructure.
+You can also use the opportunity to educate stakeholders on the features and capabilities included in Fabric.

 • Verify executive sponsorship: Verify the level of executive sponsorship and support that you have in place to advance data culture goals.

-• Make purposeful decisions about your BI strategy: Decide what the ideal balance of business-led self-service BI, managed self-service BI, and enterprise BI should be for the key business units in the organization (covered in the content ownership and management article).
-Also consider how the strategy relates to the extent of published content for personal BI, team BI, departmental BI, and enterprise BI (described in the content delivery scope article).
-Determine how these decisions affect your action plan.
+• Make purposeful decisions about your data strategy: Decide what the ideal balance of business-led self-service, managed self-service, and enterprise data, analytics and BI use cases should be for the key business units in the organization (covered in the content ownership and management article).
+Also consider how the data strategy relates to the extent of published content for personal, team, departmental, and enterprise analytics and BI (described in the content delivery scope article).
+Define your high-level goals and priorities for this strategic planning.
+Determine how these decisions affect your tactical planning.

-• Create an action plan: Begin creating an action plan for immediate, short-term, and long-term action items.
+• Create a tactical plan: Begin creating a tactical plan for immediate, short-term, and long-term action items.
 Identify business groups and problems that represent "quick wins" and can make a visible difference.

 • Create goals and metrics: Determine how you'll measure effectiveness for your data culture initiatives.
-Create KPIs (key performance indicators) or OKRs (objectives and key results) to validate the results of your efforts.
+Create key performance indicators (KPIs) or objectives and key results (OKRs) to validate the results of your efforts.

 The following maturity levels will help you assess the current state of your data culture.